ssenmosip/mosip-temp-documentation/FRS-Partner-Management.md

 # 1. Users and Roles [**[↑]**](#table-of-contents)
 ## 1.1 User Creation [**[↑]**](#table-of-contents)
-MOSIP allows the creation of the following roles: Admin, Partner Manager, MISP Admin, Partners and Policy Manager should be created in IAM.
+MOSIP allows the creation of the following roles: MISP, Partners, Partner Manager, and Policy Manager.

+MOSIP Admin will create and manage the roles MISP, Policy Manager and Partner Manager.
+Partners are created in a self-service mode.

-The system also allows Updation, Retrieval, Activation and Deactivation of the user
+The system also allows Updation, Retrieval, Activation and Deactivation of the user.

 ## 1.2 Role Mapping [**[↑]**](#table-of-contents)
 ### 1.2.1 MISP [**[↑]**](#table-of-contents)
-#### A. Create MISP ID
+#### A. MISP Creation
 Upon receiving a request to create MISP with the parameters, the system performs the following steps:
 1. Validates the credentials of the MOSIP Admin.
 1. The system then validates if the MISP is not registered earlier using the same MISP Organization Name.